Ina Forrest

-Ina Forrest (born 25 May 1962) is a wheelchair curler selected to be second for Canada's team at the 2010 and 2014 Winter Paralympics, winning a gold medal on both occasions.
+Ina Forrest (born 25 May 1962) is a wheelchair curler from Spallumcheen, British Columbia.
+She was selected to be second for Canada's team at the 2010 and 2014 Winter Paralympics, winning a gold medal on both occasions.
 She has also won a gold medal 3 times in the World Wheelchair Curling Championships, in 2009, 2011, and 2013.
 She was inducted into the Canadian Curling Hall of Fame in February 2016.
 She is a member of the Vernon Curling Club in Vernon, British Columbia.

 Early curling career

-She started wheelchair curling in 2004, and won silver in both the 2004 and 2005 Canadian National Wheelchair Curling Championships as a member of the British Columbia wheelchair curling team, before being named in 2006 to the Canadian Wheelchair Curling Team (Note: The team is mixed gender, as mandated by the World Curling Federation's rules for wheelchair curling.) for whom she has since competed, as of 2018, in the next 9 World Wheelchair Curling Championships (starting in 2007) and the next 3 Winter Paralympics (starting in 2010).
+Forrest was born in Fort St. John, British Columbia.
+She started wheelchair curling in 2004, and won silver in both the 2004 and 2005 Canadian National Wheelchair Curling Championships as a member of the British Columbia wheelchair curling team, before being named in 2006 to the Canadian Wheelchair Curling Team (Note: The team is mixed gender, as mandated by the World Curling Federation's rules for wheelchair curling.) for whom she has since competed, as of 2018, in the next 14 World Wheelchair Curling Championships (starting in 2007) and the next 5 Winter Paralympics (starting in 2010).